oscardelalanza/Design-TearDown/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+The goal of this exercise is to start training and thinking in terms of visual hierarchy, typography, and design principles.
-- open a new terminal and run the following command:
+We created a grayscale heat map of the website that indicates which elements have the greatest weight in the visual hierarchy.

-- `git clone git@github.com:oscardelalanza/Design-TearDown.git`
+> To get a local copy up and running follow these simple example steps.

 ### Prerequisites
 - `git`